 THE STRINGS IN OUR HANDS:

-I traveled far to find the kind of support that should have been provided up close in conversations or teacher stories that tell more than the static images of savior, mother, villain, change agent, and too often, quitter.
+I traveled far to find a conversation I should have had up close provided up close in conversations with other educators.
 It was those strings cascading on the loom that began to untie the knots driving my own teacher persona and teaching choices.
 Bilingual classroom teacher, Peace Corps volunteer, Nonprofit staffer, all teacher identities woven together and finding their voice through a personal investigation of my own teaching and learning process through weaving.
-Every day when I would look at my education work I was envisioning strings.
-I spent many hours watching women weave and I could not shake the image from my head, the strings in my hands.
-Learning to weave became my pivotal moment that framed my teaching as a learner and began my first real conversations with other teachers.

 There’s such a lot of different Anne’s in me.
 I sometimes think that is why I am such a troublesome person.
 If I was just the one Anne it would be ever so much more comfortable, but then it wouldn’t be half so interesting.

 --Anne of Green Gables